cfunkz/linux-firewall-autoconfig/README.md

 - **firewalld and UFW**:
   - Enable or disable ports with interface restrictions.
-  - List active firewalld rules.
+  - List active firewall rules.
-  - Enable or disable firewalld.
+  - Enable or disable firewall.
-  - Show the status of firewalld.
+  - Show the status of firewall.

 ## What need